JoergFiedler/freebsd-ansible-demo/README.md

 - Travis is used to run/test the playbook.
 - No service on the host is exposed externally.
 - All external connections terminate within a jail.
-- The playbook creates the jails as well (examples for nginx/php, postfix, cyrus-imap).
+- Roles can be reused using Ansible Galaxy.
-- Roles can be reused using Ansible Galaxy
+- Combine any of those roles to create FreeBSD server, which perfectly suits you.

 ## Requirements